Hodako/videoblast/plan.md

 ## Website Functionality

 -   **Homepage:** The main page displays a grid of videos and a carousel of "Shorts".
+It features tabs for "All Videos," "Trending," "New," and "Photos."
 -   **Video Player:** Clicking on any video card takes you to a dedicated watch page with an advanced video player.
-The player includes custom controls for play/pause, volume, progress seeking, 10-second skips, and playback speed adjustment.
+The player includes custom controls for play/pause, volume, progress seeking, 10-second skips (via keyboard arrows), and playback speed adjustment.
 -   **Shorts Player:** Clicking on a "Shorts" card takes you to a vertical, full-screen player designed for short-form content.
-You can navigate between shorts using the up and down arrow buttons.
+You can navigate between shorts using the up and down arrow buttons on the screen or the arrow keys on your keyboard.
 -   **Search:** Use the search bar in the header to filter videos by title, description, or channel.
 -   **Login/Signup:** The application includes UI pages for login and signup.
 Currently, these are frontend-only and do not have backend authentication.
--   **Filtering:** The sidebar on the homepage allows filtering content by various criteria, although the filtering logic is not yet connected to the video list.
+-   **Filtering:** The sidebar on the homepage allows filtering content by various criteria (type, category, etc.), although the filtering logic is not yet connected to the video list.
+-   **Comments:** The video watch page includes a comments section that prompts non-authenticated users to log in or sign up.
+-   **Responsive Design:** The site features a responsive header that adapts to mobile screens, consolidating navigation and login/signup options into menus.

 ---